nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 84
 00:05:01,216 --> 00:05:05,353
-[SPEAKER_01]: know if he was even IT, but he just found a way to get into their server
+[SPEAKER_01]: I don't know if he was even IT, but he just found a way to get into their server

 85
 00:05:05,333 --> 00:05:10,568